-The consolidated revenues of the Group for the nine-month period ended September 30, 2019 amounted to ₱922.01 million, an increase of 6% from ₱869.10 million the same period of the previous year.
+The consolidated revenues of the Group for the nine-month period ended September 30, 2019 amounted to P922.01 million, an increase of 6% from P869.10 million the same period of the previous year.
 The service income component of total revenues is comprised of the following segments:

-Segment Description Subsidiaries Mobile consumer Revenues ultimately derived from Xurpas Parent Company services providing mobile consumer services via Xeleb Technologies the Telcos, as well as mobile marketing • Yondu and advertising solutions integrated in Art of Click mobile casual games and platforms Enterprise Revenues derived from the provision of • Seer
+Segment Description Subsidiaries Mobile consumer Revenues ultimately derived from Xurpas Parent Company services providing mobile consumer services via Xeleb Technologies the Telcos, as well as mobile marketing • Yondu and advertising solutions integrated in • Art of Click mobile casual games and platforms Enterprise Revenues derived from the provision of • Seer

-services mobile platform solutions to corporate and Yondu
+services mobile platform solutions to corporate and • Yondu

 government clients, information Xurpas Enterprise

-technology (IT) staff augmentation and • •
+technology (IT) staff augmentation and

 consultancy services, various enterprise

 solutions-based services to Telcos and

 other companies for network, platform

 and applications development

 Other services Revenues derived from services related to Storm Technologies

 the proprietary platform called "Flex

 Benefits System" and "Ace" (formerly

 "Kudos") which allows employees to

 convert their employee benefits to other

 benefits which includes sale of goods

 Yondu operated both under mobile consumer services and enterprise services segments of the Group.
-However, after September 11 2019, there will be no contribution to revenues of the Group, by Yondu to these segments.
+However, after September 11, 2019, Yondu will have no revenue contribution to these segments.

-For the nine months ended September 30 In PhP Millions 20 2019 2018 018 Amount % Increase Amount Percentage Amount Percentage Change 70 Increase Revenues Enterprise services 827.12 90% 582.30 67% 244.83 42% Mobile consumer services 23.45 3% 230.64 27% (207.20) -90% Other services 71.45 8% 56.16 6% 15.29 27% Total Revenues 922.02 100% 869.10 100% 52.92 6%
+For the nine months ended September 30 In PhP Millions 2019 2018 2019 2018 Amoun Amount % Increase Amount Percentage Amount Percentage Change 70 Increase Revenues Enterprise services 827.12 90% 582.30 67% 244.83 42% Mobile consumer services 23.45 3% 230.64 27% (207.20) -90% Other services 71.45 8% 56.16 6% 15.29 27% Total Revenues 922.02 100% 869.10 100% 52.92 6%